 5. Charming Places to Stay

-Kentville and the Annapolis Valley are best experienced over more then one day.
+Kentville and the Annapolis Valley are best experienced over more than one day.
 Spend the night relaxing at one of the two Bed and Breakfasts right on Main Street, Kentville.
-There are handful of motels and hotels nearby in New Minas, and Wolfville.
+There are a handful of motels and hotels nearby in New Minas and Wolfville.

 6. Warmer Weather

-Being surrounded by mountains has its benefits, one of them being warmer weather.
+Being surrounded by mountains has its benefits, including warmer weather.
 During October, temperatures can be as warm as 20 degrees Celsius during the day.
-This warmer weather means leaves take longer to fully change colors, so you have more time to enjoy them.
+This warmer weather means leaves take longer to fully change colours, so you have more time to enjoy them.
 The best part of the warmer weather in Kentville is that you don’t need to break out winter clothing before Halloween.

 7. Cozy Cafes